stupergenius/Bens-Log/entries/swift_4_blog_projects_update.md

+---
-Title: Swift 4 Blog Project Updates
+title: Swift 4 Blog Project Updates
-Date: 2017-08-06 13:33
+date: 2017-08-06 13:33
-Author: Ben Snider
+author: Ben Snider
-Category: Open Source Swift
+category: Open Source Swift
-Tags: swift,linux,development,cli
+tags: swift,linux,development,cli
+---

 Hark!
 The time is upon us for the great Swift 4 migration.
 Woe are the developers still using Swift 3.
 So say we all!